georgebro/VideoPlayer/README.md

 # Android Video Player.
-# Displaying all of the video formats.
+# Display all of the video formats